hrvdm/dots/README.md

 Download the icon you want.
 I use the one under the kitty folder in this repos .config

+Create a kitty.desktop file, or use the one included in this repo:
+- `sudo nano /usr/share/applications/kitty.desktop`

-Update the `Icon=` path in the kitty.desktop file:
+Update the `Icon=` path in the kitty.desktop file.
-- `sudo nano ~/.local/share/applications/kitty.desktop`